jrcdsf/stats-service/README.md

-# HelloFresh Stats Service Demo
+# Stats Service Demo

 Author: Jose Roberto Filho (jrcdsf@gmail.com)
 Date: August 26 2022

-HelloFresh Stats Service is a HTTP demo service for event recording of some arbitrary data over a closed period of time.
+Stats Service is a HTTP demo service for event recording of some arbitrary data over a closed period of time.
 It does also provide statistics over the events recorded.

 It does expose 2 endpoints: